Fourmilab/gridmark/README.md

 ![Fourmilab Gridmark](marketplace/images/gridmark_1.png)

 [Fourmilab Gridmark](https://marketplace.secondlife.com/p/Fourmilab-Gridmark/20970342)
+is a performance benchmark for the Second Life virtual world.
+It includes a variety of tests, a scripting facility to automate test suites, and the ability to add new tests.

 This repository contains all of the software and resources, including programs in Linden Scripting Language, textures,